ashutoshpatraa/FILENINJA/README.md

 5. **Open a Pull Request**

 ### Development Guidelines
-- Follow PEP 8 for Python code
+- **Code Style** - Follow PEP 8 for Python, use meaningful variable names
-- Use semantic commit messages
+- **Commit Messages** - Use conventional commits (feat:, fix:, docs:, etc.)
-- Add tests for new features
+- **Testing** - Add tests for new features in the future test suite
-- Update documentation as needed
+- **Documentation** - Update README and code comments for new features
+- **Performance** - Consider file system impact and memory usage for large directories

 ## 📝 License